KevinTheMix/CheatSheets/# IT/Ruby.md

 Mixins provide instance methods (and variables, and constants) to the including classes, not lib-style Module methods like regular modules
 Like other Modules, Mixins can not be instantiated either, so the internal properties will only be usable via the classes that include them
 The included module can use @instance_variables although it can't initialize them.
 They can be initialized in the including classes
-Comes between class and parent class in ancestor hierarchy e.g. Array > Enumerable < Hash À la interfaces in C#/Java (except that mixins define more than a signature, they implement the method)
+Comes between class and parent class in ancestor hierarchy eg Array > Enumerable < Hash À la interfaces in C#/Java (except that mixins define more than a signature, they implement the method)

 #### Module